-- (1) Twenty per cent of qualified production costs incurred in any county in the State with a population of over seven hundred thousand (i.e., as of the date this rule became effective, the city and county of Honolulu); and - (2) Twenty-five per cent of qualified production costs incurred in any county in the State with a population of seven hundred thousand or less (i.e., as of the date this rule became effective, Kauai, Maui, and Hawaii counties). - (b) In order to qualify for the credit under section 235-17, HRS, a qualified production must be considered a taxpayer for purposes of chapter 235, HRS.
+- (1) Twenty per cent of qualified production costs incurred in any county in the State with a population of over seven hundred thousand (i.e., as of the date this rule became effective, the city and county of Honolulu); and - (2) Twenty-five per cent of qualified production costs incurred in any county in the State with a population of seven hundred thousand or less (i.e., as of the date this rule became effective, Kauai, Maui, and Hawaii counties).

+(b) In order to qualify for the credit under section 235-17, HRS, a qualified production must be considered a taxpayer for purposes of chapter 235, HRS.
 Any qualified production that conducts business activities in the State such that the qualified production is considered a taxpayer for purposes of chapter 235, HRS, is eligible to claim the credit under section 235-17, HRS.
-[Eff 10/20/16] (Auth: HRS \$231-10.7) (Imp: HRS \$235-17)

-\$18-235-17-02 Claim for credit; procedures; multiple entities involved. (a) Every taxpayer claiming the credit under section 235-17, HRS, is required to prequalify for the credit by registering with the department of business, economic development, and tourism.
-The Hawaii film office within the department of business, economic development, and tourism is responsible for prequalification registration.
-At least one week before principal photography begins, all taxpayers must submit a prequalification registration for each qualified production to the Hawaii film office that must include:
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) \$18-235-17-03 Claim for credit; procedures; production reports; multiple entities involved. (a) Every taxpayer claiming the credit under section 235-17, HRS, is required to prequalify for the credit by registering with the Hawaii film office.
+At least one week before principal photography begins, all taxpayers must submit a request for prequalification registration for each qualified production to the Hawaii film office.
+The request must include:

-- (1) A proof of registration with State agencies to do business in the State; - (2) A detailed synopsis of production, including a script if one exists; and - (3) An estimated budget.
+- A proof of registration with every State agency requiring registration to do business in the State; - (2) A detailed synopsis of the production, including a script if one exists; and - (3) An estimated budget.

-The Hawaii film office will review each prequalification registration and issue a prequalification letter to each production that meets the Hawaii film office's requirements.
-Failure to timely submit a prequalification registration may result in waiver of the credit at the discretion of the Hawaii film office.
+The Hawaii film office will review each request for prequalification registration and issue a letter to each production that meets the Hawaii film office's requirements notifying the production that it has successfully prequalified under section 235-17(f), HRS.
+Failure to timely submit a request for prequalification registration may result in waiver of the credit at the discretion of the Hawaii film office.